-Christina, along with her husband, Chris, who is in the bass section of ERS, moved to Erie in 2014 from Northern California.
+Christina, along with her husband, Chris, who is in the bass section of LECA, moved to Erie in 2014 from Northern California.
 She holds a BM (Missouri State University) and MM (Miami University, OH) both in violin performance.
-She performs with area professional symphonies, is adjunct Professor of violin & viola at Allegheny College, Personnel Manager of the Erie Philharmonic, and the coordinator of The Dolanc String Quartet, of which her husband is also the cellist.
-Christina has had extensive training in choral singing throughout her college degrees, was a founding member of The Vocal Art Ensemble in Davis, CA, as of 2008, and is now very happy to be a part of the Erie Renaissance Singers as of 2014.
-She has also become a well-known composer and arranger with over 100 works for string quartet and great success in composing choral works including several premieres, commissions, and competition winnings since 2012.
-In her “spare” time, Christina enjoys traveling, knitting, yoga, and spending time with her family.
+She performs with area professional symphonies, is adjunct Professor of violin & viola at Allegheny College, Personnel Manager & Head Librarian for the Erie Philharmonic, and coordinator of The Dolanc String Quartet, of which her husband is also the cellist.
+Christina has had extensive training in choral singing throughout her college degrees, was a founding member of The Vocal Art Ensemble in Davis, CA (2008), and is now very happy to be a part of LECA as of 2014.
+She has also become a well-known composer and arranger with over 100 works for string quartet and success in composing choral & orchestral works including several premieres, commissions, and competition winnings since 2012.
+In her “spare” time, Christina enjoys traveling, knitting, gardening, and spending time with her family.

 Molly Dugan is a Learning Support teacher at Chestnut Hill Elementary School in the Millcreek Township School District.
 Molly graduated Summa Cum Laude with a Bachelor of Art degree in Elementary and Special Education from Mercyhurst College in 2004.
 She earned a Master of Science degree in Special Education from Mercyhurst in 2005.
 Molly is a life-long member of Luther Memorial Church where she is an active member of the choir, handbell choir, and concert committee.
 She studied voice with the late Charlotte Chaffee.
 Molly has been singing with the Erie Renaissance Singers since the fall of 2008.